JoyceMatos/Library/README.md

 ## Instructions (View By View)

 ### Library View:
 In the library view you will see various books stored in your library and have the ability to perform numerous actions.
 To add a book, tap on the ‘+’ button and this will segue into the add book screen modally.
-To view more details and/check out a book, tap on the cell and it will segue into the detail view.
+To view more details and check out a book, tap on the cell and it will segue into the detail view.
 To delete or edit a book, swipe left on the cell, and to refresh your library simply pull or swipe down.
 To delete all the books from your library, tap the menu button on the bottom right hand corner and then tap the ‘Delete Library’ button.
 To close the menu button, tap on it again.

 ### Detail View: